coreruleset/documentation/content/development/regex_assembly.md

 This processor can also produce the concatenation of blocks delimited with `##!=>`.
 It supports two special markers, one for output (`##!=>`) and one for input (`##!=<`).

 Lines within blocks delimited by input or output markers are treated as alternations, as usual.
-The input and output markers enable more complex scenarios, such as separating parts of the regular expression in the data file for improved readability.
+The input and output markers enable more complex scenarios, such as separating parts of the regular expression in the assembly file for improved readability.
 Rule 930100, for example, uses separate expressions for periods and slashes, since it's easier to reason about the differences when they are physically separated.
 The following example is based on rules from 930100:

 ```python
 ##!> assemble